This is part 6 of a 9-part behind the scenes series on how we ran our biggest launches. You can start at the beginning right here.

 Next up, we’re talking about the motley three-pack, when we sold three completely disparate products in a bundle that had no right to exist.

 That was the one with the perfect launch content.
-You can read it over here right now.
+You can read about it tomorrow.

 Naomi writes more things like this in The Letter.
 Get it for free today.
 (It also comes with free marketing courses.
 You can’t move for free here.)